akatashev/chouette-iot/README.md

 Chouette calls this process of transforming raw metrics to ready to dispatch metrics **wrapping**.
 It uses **MetricWrapper** objects to do this.
 By using custom **wrappers** a user is able to cast raw metrics into any number and kind of actual Datadog metrics.

 Every 60 seconds (*by default*) a component named MetricsSender gets ready to dispatch metrics from a queue, compresses them and sends them to Datadog.

+## Logs collection?

+**Chouette-IoT-Client** has a **ChouetteLogHandler** custom log handler.
+When it's added to an application logger, it can send log messages of a chosen level to a storage.
+Every 60 seconds (by default) Chouette checks its logs queue, compresses these logs and tries to send them to Datadog.

 ## System monitoring solution?